504 - Gateway timeout #

 • How to fix 504?

-• When all the application-server worker threads are occupied and no new threads are available to serve anymore then the service rejects all the new incoming requests with 503-service unavailable.
+• When all the application-server worker threads are occupied and no new threads are available to serve any new requests then the service rejects all the new incoming requests with 503-service unavailable.

 • How to fix 503?